cdapio/hydrator-plugins/transform-plugins/docs/Encryptor-transform.md

 **keyPassword** The password for the key to use in the keystore.

 **Note**: Do not use sink plugins that store data in textual format because Field Encryptor converts the field values to `bytes` and text based sink plugin will convert bytes to string at the time of writing the data.
+Prefer using any columnar storage like ORC, Parquet etc.